 Fr.
-Jim conveys words of greeting and some good advice on the gradual reopening of the Cathedral church and the reintroduction of the Sunday celebration of the Eucharist.
+Jim gives an update on the safe reopening of the Cathedral that include the reintroduction of the celebration of weekday and weekend Masses, sacraments, and making available an online Sunday Prayer Service.
+In his letter are the Parish Annual Thanksgiving Appeal and other important announcements.
 A copy of his letter is found here.

 This week all pastoral teams received the finalized version of “Directions and Recommendations for the First Stage of Reopening Churches” from the Diocese of London.
 The document is adapted from a detailed document of the Assembly of Catholic Bishops of Ontario.
 Earlier this week your pastoral team attended a diocesan-sponsored webinar and met several times to determine what St. Peter's Cathedral needs in place in order to safely reopen our building.
 We are determining the seating capacity, accounting for the 6 feet social distancing in the pews and aisles, working on volunteer recruitment and training, as well ensuring that appropriate measures for the use of personal protective equipment and all cleaning and sanitizing products are in place.

 As we finalize our plans for reopening, our number one priority will continue to be the health and safety of our parishioners.
 As Bishop Fabbro has stated previously: “we want to ensure that we reopen our churches in a manner which is prudent and responsible and which allows for the reverent celebration of the Eucharist”.